 This program provides utility and service company employees with a broad understanding of how the electric utility industry works and a better awareness of their own roles within their organizations.
-Topics include: (1) Fundamentals of Electricity, (2) Western North American Electricity Markets, (3) How Utilities Make Money, (4) Generation Choices, (5) Customers + Emerging Opportunities, (6) Distributed Energy Resources, and (7) Integrated Resource Planning.
-The class is delivered in a one-day format at the WEI office in Portland, Oregon.
-WEI member companies may also host a class only for their employees to provide a unique, individualized training experience.
+Topics include (1) Fundamentals of Electricity, (2) Generation Choices, (3) How Utilities Make Money, (4) Transmission + Electricity Markets, (5) Distributed Energy Resources, (6) Electric Utility Customers, and (7) Emerging Issues.
+The class is delivered virtually over two half-days or in a one-day format at the WEI office in Portland, Oregon.
+WEI member companies may also host a customized on-line or in-person course exclusively for their own employees to provide a unique, individualized training experience.
 Contact WEI for more information.

 If the answer is yes to any of these, this course was designed for you.

-The GoToWebinar will open at 8:30 AM in the morning.
-Please join early as we will start the class promptly at 9:00 AM.
+The room will open at 8:45 AM.
+Please join early to check your tech and ask questions before we start the class promptly at 9:00 AM.

 9:00 AM - 9:30 AM

-Students share their own backgrounds within and outside the energy industry and what they hope to learn throughout the day.
-Please be prepared to share at least three questions you hope to answer during the course.
+Students share their utility industry background and what they hope to learn throughout the day.
+Please be prepared to share at least one thing you hope to gain from taking this class.

 Module 1: Fundamentals of Electricity